Graduate Student Research and Professional Development Fund

 Full and part-time degree-seeking graduate students are eligible to apply for funding.
 Up to $500 is available per student per award period.

 A minimum of $12,000 will be available each academic year.
 A portion of those funds will be available for allocation for the Fall Semester (application deadline: September 15) and the Spring/Summer Semesters (application deadline: February 15).

-Graduate students currently enrolled in a degree program who have earned at least a 3.0 graduate G.P.A. and have completed at least 6 semester hours of WIU graduate course work are eligible to apply for funding.
+Graduate degree-seeking students enrolled in the current semester who have earned at least a 3.0 graduate G.P.A. and have completed at least 6 semester hours of WIU graduate course work are eligible to apply for funding.

 Applications are available at the School of Graduate Studies website: www.wiu.edu/graduate_studies/current_students/forms/StudentFund.pdf.
 Students should submit the application and supporting documents to the Department Chair in their academic program by the 15th of September (Fall) or February (Spring/Summer).
 Each department is allowed the submission of five applications per award period.
 It is the academic department's responsibility to determine the five to be submitted.
 The applications will be due in the Graduate School from the academic department on or before October 1 and March 1.